 Accounting encompasses the broader responsibilities over developing and maintaining the accounting system under which bookkeeping functions are performed and generally falls within the top ten job responsibilties of a CFO.
 Accounting is concerned with the timely and accurate recording of transactions, providing useful management information, and properly reporting such information for various user needs.
 Developing and maintaining an accounting system involves setting up and maintaining an appropriate chart of accounts for the particular business.

 Accounting policies and procedures are then established to provide guidance and internal control for all possible financial transactions, from source documents (checks, sales orders, etc.), to journals (payroll journal, cash disbursement journal, invoice register, etc.), to the general ledger, (based on the chart of accounts), and ultimately to a variety of reports for all internal and external needs.
 Bookkeeping and reporting can be thought of as the input and output of a complete accounting system.
-Accounting policies and procedures ensure:
+Accounting manuals template ensure:

 Reporting, (the output of the data generated through various bookkeeping functions), is used for both internal and external purposes.
 Internal Reports are reports used within the company, by both management and other designated personnel.
 Internal reporting can be further divided into non-financial and financial data.